 While assessment is the centerpiece of the clinical training experience, there are also opportunities for advanced training in intervention.
 First, if desired the fellow will have opportunities to enhance psychotherapy skills through selection of elective rotations (see above) in the various Psychiatry/Psychology Clinics.
 Second, providers of various disciplines across the medical center refer patients with complex medical, psychiatric, and social histories for psychotherapy services.
-The fellow will typically see four intervention cases (cumulatively, with the option for more, if desired) over the course of the training program.
-The fellow will work with the supervising psychologist to identify patients with presenting problems that are especially relevant to neuropsychology and of interest to the fellow (e.g., functional neurologic disorders, persistent concussive symptoms, etc.) in order to ensure that this opportunity contributes meaningfully to the fellow's professional development and specific career goals.
+The fellow can work with the supervising psychologist to identify patients with presenting problems that are especially relevant to neuropsychology and of interest to the fellow (e.g., functional neurologic disorders, persistent concussive symptoms, etc.) in order to ensure that this opportunity contributes meaningfully to the fellow's professional development and specific career goals.
 Optional opportunities also exist for training as a group therapy facilitator in various established departmental group intervention programs (e.g., mindful aging, mindful wellness group, living well with chronic pain), or for developing a group intervention aligned with the fellow's own interests.